 I should also say that my valuation of points shouldn’t necessarily be your valuation of points.
 I prefer redeeming miles for international premium cabin awards, so a large part of my valuation is based around that.
 If you redeem points primarily for economy awards, you may take a different approach, which is fair.

 When determining the value I get per mile for premium cabin awards, I base it on what I would have otherwise been willing to pay for a flight, and not the actual retail cost.

 In other words, a roundtrip ticket in Cathay Pacific first class might cost $30,000 if paying in cash (unless you’re booking from Vietnam to North America, in which case it’s $800), when in reality I’d maybe be willing to pay $3,000 for it.
 Therefore the value I’m getting out of my miles is based on the $3,000 number, rather than the $30,000 number.

 Cathay Pacific first class is awesome, but I can’t justify valuing it at $30,000

 Why my general valuation of miles has decreased

 In general you may notice that my valuation of miles is a bit lower than in the past, at least in some cases.
 This is for two main reasons.

 First of all, we’ve seen many award chart devaluations, which has had the worst impact on the cost of international first class redemptions.
-In most cases business class redemptions haven’t gone up by that much, while in some cases first class redemptions went up by 50%+.
+As frequent flyer programs devalue redemptions, the value you can get from your miles decreases.

 On the plus side, I feel like most of the worst devaluations are behind us, and programs have now largely stabilized, at least here in the US.

 Redeeming AAdvantage miles for Etihad first class isn’t as good of a deal as it used to be